Available 24/7/365

 The bottom line is that you cannot rely on what the officers tell you because the law does not require their adherence to the old adage that “honesty is the best policy.”

-Fabricating Evidence
+Fabricating Evidence and Police Deception

 One aggressive tactic that police will sometimes use goes beyond lying to a person during their interrogation.
 Often, the police will make reference to or imply that they have evidence that proves the accused is guilty even though they do not.

 These aggressive tactics take different forms.
 Police could inform a suspect they have a witness that has identified them as the perpetrator.
-They could falsely claim to have found the defendant’s fingerprints at the scene of the crime or even identified their DNA.
+They could falsely claim to have found the defendant’s fingerprints at the crime scene or even identified their DNA.
 The police might even bring in a folder of paper as a prop to imply they have the results of the damning test in hand.

 It is important to remember that deception during an interrogation might be allowed, but fabricating evidence used at trial may not.
 At some point, the state has an obligation to provide the defendant with the evidence they intend to use at trial.
 The state may not use any false statements or fabricated evidence to secure a guilty verdict at trial, even if they were able to use that deceit to provoke a confession.